lisa-lin/mastermind/README.md

 AI Algorithm Explanation
 ------------------------

-The AI you will play against use a slightly different implementation of [Donald Knuth five-guess algorithm](http://en.wikipedia.org/wiki/Mastermind_%28board_game%29#Five-guess_algorithm).
+The AI you will play against use a slightly different implementation of [Donald Knuth's five-guess algorithm](http://en.wikipedia.org/wiki/Mastermind_%28board_game%29#Five-guess_algorithm).
-I've change the sixth step because it's computationally expensive.
+I've changed some steps to make the code less computationally expensive.
 Here is the algorithm:
 ```
 1. Create the set of 1296 possible codes.
 We have six colors that can be distributed in 4 positions,
    so it's 6^4=1296 possible permutations.(allowing duplicates)